Dr Jill Zhao

 Research Interests

-My research aims to integrate the human element within various social and cultural context into the design of sustainable architecture.
-This relates directly to the occupants comfort, wellbeing, experience and behaviour, with focuses on a socio-technical approach to the interaction between human and non-human elements within the built environment.
-I have extensive experience working in the context of academia, policy, private practice and third sector, to support Local growth, Levelling up and Integration and communities.
-I have particular interest in interdisciplinary research, and collaborated with scholars in landscape design, product design, fine art, computer science, sociology and psychology.
+Her research aims to embed the human element within the design of sustainable architecture across diverse social and cultural contexts.
+This includes occupants’ comfort, wellbeing, lived experience and behavioural responses, with a focus on socio‑technical approaches that explore interactions between human and non‑human systems in the built environment.
+Jill’s work spans academia, policy, private practice and the third sector, supporting local growth, levelling up and community development.
+She has a strong interest in interdisciplinary research and has collaborated with scholars across landscape design, product design, fine art, computer science, sociology and psychology.

 Visiting Scholar